peteamiri/Tutorials/SalesForce/CertNote2.md

 If your organization uses person accounts and you are exporting contacts, person account records are included in the contact * *
 # presentations to audio files, video files, Web pages, and Google docs.

-Rather than keep files in folders that make content difficult to find, Salesforce CRM Content stores files in fully searchable file repositories known as libraries.
+Rather than keep files in folders that make content difficult to find, SalesForce CRM Content stores files in fully searchable file repositories known as libraries.
 Administrators can create multiple libraries based on any classification, such as department name, job function, or team, and then configure user permissions within the library to balance content access with security.
-The powerful Salesforce CRM Content search engine scans the entire body of the document as well as content properties such as the title, description, tags, categorization data, and author name.
+The powerful SalesForce CRM Content search engine scans the entire body of the document as well as content properties such as the title, description, tags, categorization data, and author name.
 If Chatter is enabled for your organization, you can also filter your search results by Chatter files.
 The “smart bar” graphic for downloads, comments, ratings, and subscribers allow you to compare documents within a search result set.

-Each user must have a Salesforce CRM Content user license and certain user permissions.
+Each user must have a SalesForce CRM Content user license and certain user permissions.
 Users are given access to content based on their library permissions.
 Note that every user has one personal library where he or she can store private or in-progress content.
-Customer Portal and partner portal users can have view-only access to your organization without a Salesforce CRM Content feature license (can also download, rate, commend on and subscribe content).
-Portal users with a Salesforce CRM Content feature license can access all Salesforce CRM Content features granted by their library permission(s), including contributing content, moving and sharing content among libraries, and deleting content.
-They can also view Salesforce CRM Content reports.
+Customer Portal and partner portal users can have view-only access to your organization without a SalesForce CRM Content feature license (can also download, rate, commend on and subscribe content).
+Portal users with a SalesForce CRM Content feature license can access all SalesForce CRM Content features granted by their library permission(s), including contributing content, moving and sharing content among libraries, and deleting content.
+They can also view SalesForce CRM Content reports.
 The content delivery feature is not available to portal users.

 Content types are the containers for custom fields; they determine which fields are available during the publishing process and how the fields display on the content details page.
 All content types contain three default fields: Description, Tags, and Title.
-You can enable Salesforce CRM Content functionality for leads, accounts, contacts, opportunities, cases, products, or custom objects by adding the Related Content related list to the appropriate page layout.
+You can enable SalesForce CRM Content functionality for leads, accounts, contacts, opportunities, cases, products, or custom objects by adding the Related Content related list to the appropriate page layout.
 From the Related Content related list, users can search for and attach content that is relevant to the record.

-While setting up the user: Select Salesforce CRM Content User checkbox.
+While setting up the user: Select SalesForce CRM Content User checkbox.
 Users need license to use content.
-If Receive Salesforce CRM Content Emails as Alerts is selected, the user receives email notifications if activity occurs on his or her subscribed content, libraries, tags, or authors.
-To receive real-time email alerts, select this checkbox and do not select the Receive Salesforce CRM Content Alerts as Daily Digest checkbox.
-If Receive Salesforce CRM Content Alerts as Daily Digest is selected, the user receives a once-daily email summary if activity occurs on his or her subscribed content, libraries, tags, or authors.
+If Receive SalesForce CRM Content Emails as Alerts is selected, the user receives email notifications if activity occurs on his or her subscribed content, libraries, tags, or authors.
+To receive real-time email alerts, select this checkbox and do not select the Receive SalesForce CRM Content Alerts as Daily Digest checkbox.
+If Receive SalesForce CRM Content Alerts as Daily Digest is selected, the user receives a once-daily email summary if activity occurs on his or her subscribed content, libraries, tags, or authors.

 When this setting is enabled, the Create New > Content Pack option displays on the Libraries tab.
 Also, from the content details page, users can clone and customize these documents or create new versions.

 Content packs are powerful tools that help users efficiently share, customize, and reuse content.
-A content pack is a collection of related documents or files that are stored as a group in Salesforce CRM Content.
-Any file in Salesforce CRM Content can be added to a content pack.
+A content pack is a collection of related documents or files that are stored as a group in SalesForce CRM Content.
+Any file in SalesForce CRM Content can be added to a content pack.

-The Related Content related list allows users to search for content in Salesforce CRM Content and attach it to leads, accounts, contacts, opportunities, products, cases, and custom objects.
+The Related Content related list allows users to search for content in SalesForce CRM Content and attach it to leads, accounts, contacts, opportunities, products, cases, and custom objects.
 To use the related list, each user must add it to his or her page layouts for these objects.
 On a custom object, clicking Find Content returns search results that contain the full custom object name in the document's text or attributes.
 If no content meets this criterion, the search results will be empty and a Search All search should be used instead.
-In Salesforce CRM Content, tags are descriptive labels that help classify and organize content.
+In SalesForce CRM Content, tags are descriptive labels that help classify and organize content.
 Contributors can assign tags to their files, content packs, Google docs, or Web links, thus enabling all library members to browse for content by tag.
 The tagging rule in a library determines how contributors can tag content
 Tagging rules:
 1. Open tagging (Allow authors and editors to enter their own tags)
 2. Guided tagging (Allow authors and editors to enter their own tags or choose from suggested tags)
 3. Restricted tagging (Allow authors and editors to choose suggested tags only)

 Content Deliveries (Setup | Customize | Content deliveries)